PipedreamHQ/docs/docs/event-sources/logs/README.md

 # Logs

 Sources can produce log using `console` statements, and can throw errors.
-These logs show up in the UI for each source, under **LOGS**.
+These logs show up in the sources UI for each source, under **LOGS**.

 [Like events](/event-sources/consuming-events/), logs can also be consumed programmatically: